MarkWillems/elrond-docker/README.md

 #### 2 Edit docker-compose.yml
 You need to edit the docker-compose.yml for every node you want to add.
-Duplicate the <node-name> block and replace this with the name of the node and the desired api port.
+Duplicate the <node-name> block and replace this with the name of the node and the desired api port, add this block to the file:
 ```
-version: '3.2'
-services:
- autoupdater:
-  container_name: autoupdater
-  build:
-   context: ./elrond-updater/
-   dockerfile: Dockerfile
-  restart: always
-  volumes:
-   - /var/run/docker.sock:/var/run/docker.sock
-   - "./volumes/:/volumes"
   <node-name>:
   image: elrond:botn
   container_name: nodename
   restart: unless-stopped